Understanding NSPIRE Inspections: Handrails

 Addressing Deficiencies

-During inspections, any deviation from these standards is noted as a deficiency that requires prompt attention.
+During inspections, any deviation from these standards is noted as a deficiency that requires attention.
 For example, a staircase with four steps but no handrail, or a ramp with only one handrail, would not meet NSPIRE standards.
 Similarly, a handrail that begins at the second riser instead of extending the full length of the staircase would be considered incorrectly installed.

 Corrective Actions and Best Practices

-To address any deficiencies, housing authorities must take corrective actions to meet NSPIRE standards.
+To address any deficiencies, properties must take corrective actions to meet NSPIRE standards.
 This might involve installing new handrails, ensuring they start at the appropriate place on stairs or ramps, and verifying that they are of a graspable size and securely anchored.
 By adhering to these guidelines, we not only comply with NSPIRE standards but, more importantly, enhance the safety and accessibility of our properties for all residents.

 Conclusion